medevrobo/MLmodel/README.md

   - Submitting text for sentiment analysis.
   - Viewing predicted sentiment.
   - Providing feedback on predictions.
+- It is also deployed on Render: https://mlmodel-j2zp.onrender.com

 ### Key Components
 1. **Home Page**: Text input form for real-time sentiment analysis.